Izzy Lee

 Lee often works with socio-political themes in horror and thrillers, as well as cult or weird genres.
 Lee's first short film, Legitimate, was released in 2013 and was partially inspired by Representative Todd Akin's comments about "legitimate" rape.
-The following year Lee directed a trailer, Come Out and Play, for Christopher Golden's 2014 novel Snowblind.
+The following year, Lee directed a trailer, Come Out and Play, for Christopher Golden's 2014 novel Snowblind.
 In 2015 Lee released Innsmouth, which was inspired by the works of H. P. Lovecraft, particularly The Shadow over Innsmouth.
 The short received some media attention for Lee's choice to feature a predominantly female cast, which she did in order to "make [Lovecraft] roll over in his grave a little by having the cast 98% female and switching the gender roles.”

 Her short film Re-Home (2019) started as a reaction to the promise of a wall built between the United States and Mexico.
 Lee has also tackled abuse within the Catholic Church with Rites of Vengeance (2017) and revenge porn with For A Good Time, Call...
 (2017).

 In 2023, her short film, Meat Friend starring Marnie McKendry (daughter of fellow horror filmmakers Rebekah and David McKendry), Megan Duffy, and Steve Johanson, was nominated for Best Short by Fangoria for their annual Chainsaw Awards.

 The filmmaker often casts other directors in her short films, such as: Gigi Saul Guerrero in Re-Home; Brea Grant and Daniel Isn't Real director, Adam Egypt Mortimer in My Monster; Silvia Graziano and The Ranger producer Heather Buckley in Rites of Vengeance; and Sophia Cacciola in Innsmouth.
 The author Bracken MacLeod provided the voiceover for the experimental, Werner Herzog-influenced The Obliteration of the Chickens (2019), while Lee herself narrated Disco Graveyard (2020).

+Lee's debut feature, House of Ashes, premiered at the Brooklyn Horror Film Festival in 2024.